Security-Onion-Solutions/securityonion-docs/kibana.rst

     so-kibana-config-load

 If you try to modify a default dashboard, your change will get overwritten.
 Instead of modifying, copy the desired dashboard and edit the copy.
+You may also want to consider setting up Kibana Spaces as this will allow you to make whatever changes you want without them being overwritten.
+This includes not only dashboards but certain Kibana settings as well.
+You can read more about Kibana Spaces at https://www.elastic.co/guide/en/kibana/current/xpack-spaces.html.

 Pivoting
 --------